4Z1KD/HamSwitch/README.md

 </a>

 <h2>Usage</h2>
-All you have to do is telling HamSwitch which radio you use and define your list of antennas<br>
+All you have to do is to set the radio flag and to populate your list of antennas<br>

 <h4>Selecting the radio</h4>
 Just open **UserSettings.h** and set *MY_RADIO* to the right value (HamSwitch needs to know which radio you use so it can send the correct commands and correctly parse the response)